 Throughout the following four decades, PF Flyers steadfastly gained popularity.
 Interestingly, PF Flyers had groundbreaking advertising strategies.
-On the one hand, they created the comic hero Johnny Quest who would wear nothing but PF Flyers canvas shoes.
-On the other hand, PF Flyers was the first sneaker company to enter into collaboration with a professional athlete: Bob Cousy, the famous basketball player from the Boston Celtics.
+On the one hand, they created the comic hero, Johnny Quest, who would wear nothing but PF Flyers canvas shoes.
+On the other hand, PF Flyers was the first sneaker company to enter into collaboration with a professional athlete, Bob Cousy, the famous basketball player from the Boston Celtics.

-In the following, PF Flyers became so widely popular that women could even purchase dresses that would match their PFs.
+PF Flyers became so widely popular that women could even purchase dresses that would match their PFs.
 Also, the US Army was supplied by PF Flyers sneakers.

 In 2001, New Balance Athletic Shoe, Inc. bought the PF Flyers trademark and reintroduced the brand in 2003.

 Today, PF Flyers offers a wide range of canvas shoes, all of which are produced in China.
 As a tribute to their successful past, the series, Archival Reissue was created.
 While those models are not exact replicas of the vintage originals, an effort has been made to create a shoe that not only looks like the authentic shoes, but also uses the same materials, such as linen and cotton canvas, the same core colors and the same styles.
 Even the shoebox of the archival reissue series looks very much like one from the 1930’s.

 PF Flyers provided me with 3 pairs of shoes: